-You’ve seen the adverts, watched the YouTube videos of kids playing with Amazon Echo voice commands and heard your in-laws rave about how they can’t live without a Google Home or Apple HomePod.
-So, what’s the benefit of bringing smart audio, through streaming services and smart connected speakers, into your life?
+What’s the benefit of bringing smart audio, through streaming services and smart connected speakers, into your life?
+We've all seen the adverts, watched the YouTube videos of kids playing with Amazon Echo voice commands and heard our in-laws rave about how they can’t live without a Google Home or Apple HomePod.
+So, if you're thinking of getting into smart audio, here's what you need to know.

 A new wave of web-connected, voice-controlled audio devices are the hottest smart home gadgets you can currently spend your hard earned cash on, spearheaded by tech giants Amazon, Google and Apple.
 Accessible, versatile and easy enough for a tech-luddite to get their head around, here’s a quick look at all the things a smart speaker can do that your dusty old stereo can’t.

 What kit do you need to get started?
 Find all the best smart speakers, from the Amazon Echo to the Apple Homepod, in our guide.
 Done?
 Next you'll need to know more about why you need a smart assistant (and which to choose) in our guide.

 1. You can ask your smart speaker to play your favourite tunes

 Find all the best smart home deals every month to kit out your connected home on a budget.